Organizing Physics with Open Energy-Driven Systems

 \section{Epilogue}

-In this work, we have shown have the structure of an open energy-driven system, involving a reaction and an energy functional, elegantly subsumes both Hamiltonian and gradient-based systems.
-Out of these, we have built a symmetric monoidal category $\OpenPot$ which maps to $\OpenODE$, a symmetric monoidal category of open ODEs, which itself maps to $\COrg$, whose morphisms are lenses `evolving smoothly' according to a given state space.
+In this work, we have shown the structure of open energy-driven system, involving a reaction and an energy functional, elegantly subsumes both Hamiltonian and gradient-based systems.
+Out of these, we have built a symmetric monoidal category $\OpenPot$ which maps to $\OpenODE$, a symmetric monoidal category of open ODEs, which itself maps to $\COrg$, whose 1-cells are lenses `evolving smoothly' according to a given state space.

-While this may seem like a lot of work/abstraction for little gain compared to ``just doing physics'' in the way a sophomore in a classical mechanics would, the advantage of working out this theory is to produce a ``plug and play'' physics system, where a library of components can be intuitively composed and all of the algebra is done by the computer.
+While this may seem like a lot of work/abstraction for little gain compared to ``just doing physics'' in the way one might in a traditional classical mechanics course, the advantage of working out this theory is to produce a ``plug and play'' physics system, where a library of components can be intuitively composed and all of the algebra is done by the computer.